-Therefore, it important to address the issue of cost recovery in a harmonised way, to ensure that cost recovery charges do not cause any distortions.
+Therefore, it will be important to also address the issue of cost recovery in a harmonised way, to ensure that cost recovery charges minimise any distortions.
 The residual, unrecovered costs may not be attributed to the actions of particular market participants, therefore they may have to be recovered from all market participants.